Back to Glossary

 Race Procedures

-Deep Stage is a drag racing technique where a driver positions their vehicle at the starting line by moving forward until the pre-stage light turns off, leaving only the stage light illuminated.
+Deep Stage is a drag racing technique where drivers position their car as close as possible to the starting line by moving forward until only the "Stage" light remains lit on the Christmas Tree timing system.

 Never Miss a Race!